mobify/mobify-client/README.md

 ### Publish
 ---------------------

-Make sure you modify the changelog.
+Make sure you modify the changelog and bump the version number.

-Note: you'll need to be an owner on NPM to publish.
+**Note**: you'll need to be an owner on NPM to publish.
+Publishing requires the [`git-archive-all`](https://github.com/Kentzo/git-archive-all) Python package.
+On Mac systems, you can install this using [Homebrew](http://brew.sh/) and [this formula](http://brewformulas.org/GitArchiveAll).

     $ git status
     (ensure clean working directory)
     $ make archive
-    (creates archive mobify-client.v.x.x.x.tgz)
+    (creates archive mobify-client.x.x.x.tgz)
-    $ npm publish mobify-client.v.x.x.x.tgz
+    $ npm publish mobify-client.x.x.x.tgz